zincycogy/weather-app/README.md

 # Weather app

-A simple weather app allows theuser to search the current weather conditions by city name.
+A simple weather app allows the user to search the current weather conditions by city name.

-Weather app using open weather API.
+Weather app using open weather API.\
 This projects requires open weather API key.

 ## Available Scripts